qtile/qtile/docs/manual/howto/widget.rst

 ===================

 Widgets will usually need to update their content periodically.
 There are numerous ways that this can be done.
-Some of the most common are summarised below.
+Some of the most common ones are summarised below.

 Timers
 ------